BU-ISCIII/virology_training/resources/nextflow/exercises/sarscov2_training.md

 conda install -c bioconda pangolin
 ```

-Now we need to concatenate de consensus files in a single fasta file like this:
+Now we need to concatenate the consensus files in a single fasta file like this:
 ```
 cat results/variants/varscan2/consensus/*.AF0.8.consensus.masked.fa >> consensus_masked.fasta
 ```